Skip to content

 The three “pathways” that make a person more likely to develop a phobia are:

-1. Direct learning experience: A direct learning experience is when a person has a traumatic or stressful experience and subsequently develops a phobia (e.g., developing ophidiophobia after being bit by a snake)
+1. Direct experience with a snake: A direct learning experience is when a person has a traumatic or stressful experience and subsequently develops a phobia (e.g., developing ophidiophobia after being bit by a snake)

-2. Observational learning experience: An observational learning experience occurs when a person observes others having strong fear reactions to an object or situation, and then develops this response themselves (e.g., developing ophidiophobia after a loved one is bit by a snake)
+2. Observational experience with a snake: An observational learning experience occurs when a person observes others having strong fear reactions to an object or situation, and then develops this response themselves (e.g., developing ophidiophobia after a loved one is bit by a snake)

-3. Informational learning experience: An informational learning experience occurs when a person develops a fear after learning some information, instead of having directly experienced or witnessed something (e.g., Developing ophidiophobia after watching a documentary on poisonous snakes)
+3. Informational learning about snakes: An informational learning experience occurs when a person develops a fear after learning some information, instead of having directly experienced or witnessed something (e.g., Developing ophidiophobia after watching a documentary on poisonous snakes)

 In addition to seeking help from a professional therapist, there may be some ways to work on overcoming your fear of snakes on your own, including getting out in nature, going to the zoo, and educating yourself on snakes.